Teresa Vega Escolar

 The patient can walk independently with a left rotation of the trunk and pelvis, a hyperextension of the left knee and an equinus foot on the same side.

-- Improve the step length
+- to train the step length

 Intervention and Treatment Progression